Register a Domain

 Are You Ready to Register Your Domain?

-So you found a name and want to to buy it, well you can register it here.
+So you found a name and want to to buy it, well you can register it at Hostgator.
 But slow down sailor.
 Write it down and move on to the next section called Purchase Hosting (recommended).
 You cannot build your pages until you have a web host.
 So it’s best to register your domain name and hosting at the same time.
 This will save you time from having to return back here to learn about web hosting.

 Nervous?
 Most people here are new to website building and their number one fear is that they’ll sign up for a service, pay their money and then stuck with no one to help them if they should have a question.
 Well, don’t worry about that here!